More About American Computer Science League (ACSL)

 Coaching our ACSL Clubs

 We started by coaching our daughter's ACSL Elementary Division club in 2019.
 We started off by volunteering in our daughter's school PTA, and subsequently formed our own independent teams by directly registering with ACSL.
 The following year, we coached our daughter's ACSL Junior Division.
 The year after that, we coached our daughter's ACSL Intermediate Division and our son's ACSL Elementary Division.
-This year, we are coaching our son's Junior Division.
-We will also coach a new batch of ACSL Elementary Division, if we have time.
+Since then, we have coached our son's ACSL Junior Division club every year.

 Five ACSL Divisions